temporalio/cli/temporalcli/commandsmd/commands.md

 * `--sqlite-pragma` (string[]) -
   SQLite pragma statements in "PRAGMA=VALUE" format.
 * `--dynamic-config-value` (string[]) -
-  Dynamic configuration value using 'KEY="VALUE"' pairs.
+  Dynamic configuration value using `KEY=VALUE` pairs.
-  Use JSON values.
+  Keys must be identifiers, and values must be JSON values.
-  For example, "YourKey=\"YourStringValue\"".
+  For example: 'YourKey="YourString"'.
+  Can be passed multiple times.
 * `--log-config` (bool) -
   Log the server config to stderr.
 * `--search-attribute` (string[]) -
-  Search attributes to register using 'KEY="VALUE"' pairs.
+  Search attributes to register using `KEY=VALUE` pairs.
+  Keys must be identifiers, and values must be JSON values.
+  For example: 'YourKey={"your": "value"}'.
+  Can be passed multiple times.

 ### temporal task-queue: Manage Task Queues